Do Vehicle Diagnostic Apps Really Diagnose Car Issues?

 A couple of these devices that are really starting to advertise is Fixd and Hum by Verizon.
 OnStar and Sync have been doing something similar with the Vehicle Health Reports that they produce for their customers.

 The general concept is great for consumers and can help with reminders about maintenance, recalls, and updates.
-The questionable part is if a warning light comes on your dash, there is a "diagnostic" report that you can print.
-It gives the diagnostic trouble code(s) that the computer sees and it gives an explanation of the codes and a narrative of the many possible fixes.
-This device does not perform detailed pinpoint testing, nor does it analyze the freeze-frame data from your vehicle from when the event occurred.
+The questionable part is the “diagnostic” report that is generated when a warning light comes on your dash.
+It gives the diagnostic trouble code(s) that the computer sees and it gives an explanation of the codes and a narrative of the many possible fixes, but this device does not perform detailed pinpoint testing, nor does it analyze the freeze-frame data from your vehicle from when the event occurred.

 To perform proper testing, analyze the event, and interpret the results of the testing, however, it takes a highly qualified and trained technician with professional diagnostic equipment and the software or connection for vehicle information comparisons.
 This is the service you receive when you pay a diagnostic fee at a professional repair facility.
 It’s the only way to diagnose a vehicle with accuracy.